canonical/k8s-snap/docs/src/howto/install/charm.md

 # Install Canonical Kubernetes from a charm

-Canonical Kubernetes is packaged as a [charm], available from the snap store for all supported platforms.
+Canonical Kubernetes is packaged as a [charm], available from charmhub for all supported platforms.

 ## What you'll need

 This guide assumes the following:

 - The rest of this page assumes you already have Juju installed and have added [credentials] for a cloud and bootstrapped a controller.
-- If you still need to do this, please take a look at the quickstart instructions, or, for custom clouds (OpenStack, MAAS), please consult the Juju documentation.
+- If you still need to do this, please take a look at the quickstart instructions, or, for custom clouds (OpenStack, MAAS), please consult the [Juju documentation][juju].

 ```{note}
 If you cannot meet these requirements, please see the [Installing] page for alternative options.